-The maximum amounts allowed for the expenses outlined in this table will be reviewed and adjusted, if necessary, every two (2) years by the RSO Funding Board.

 Drivers must be verified by University of Wyoming Fleet Services;

 ASUW travel shall be limited to the following carriers:

 Common commercial carrier;

 University of Wyoming vehicle.
 University vehicles will be reserved through the ASUW Business Office for approved travel.
 ASUW will not be responsible for any charges resulting from reservations not made through the ASUW Business Office;